C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 ## App Design

 SwiftUI allows you to customize any UI element in several ways.
-For example, text can be customized with different colors, fonts, backgrounds and apply rotation effects.
+For example, text can be customized with different colors, fonts, backgrounds or rotation effects.

 Learn more about customizing your application with the following resources: